Greatest Hits (ABBA album): Artwork

-The album was issued with two different gatefold covers, depending upon the territory.
+The album was issued with two different gatefold covers, based on the country of its release.
 The painting on the original Scandinavian release was by artist Hans Arnold and had originally been awarded as a prize by Swedish magazine VeckoRevyn to celebrate ABBA being voted "Artists of the Year".
 The artwork was also used on the European-wide "30th Anniversary Edition" CD reissue, in a miniature replica gatefold album sleeve.

-In the UK, North America and some other territories, the cover features a photograph taken by Bengt H. Malmqvist of the group sitting on a park bench on an autumn day.
+In the UK, North America and some other territories, the cover features a photograph, taken by Bengt H. Malmqvist, of the group sitting on a park bench during an autumn day.
 Benny and Frida are kissing, while Björn reads a paper and Agnetha looks straight into the camera.
 The image was used as the inner gatefold picture on the Scandinavian versions.
 It was also used on the US CD reissue by Atlantic Records in the 1980s, but without the track listing on the front.